openquoll/react-mug/README.md

 // const anotherReadItResult = anotherReadIt(anotherMug, 'param1', 'param2');
 ```

-For simpler cases, a mug can be nested in a plain object to form a state collection instead of a new state.
+Meanwhile, if no new fields are needed, mugs can be nested in a plain object to form a state collection container called a mug-like instead for a state collection:

-That plain object is called a mug-like:

 ```tsx
 import { tuple } from 'react-mug';